 In 2014 Google began showing 'mobile-friendly' tags in its search results to make it easier for 'searchers' to make an informed choice as to which content would perform best on their device.

-Also in 2014, Google started tagging pages which might not work on mobile devices, such as those containing Flash etc.
+Also in 2014, Google started tagging pages that might not work on mobile devices, such as those containing Flash, etc.

-Google have not kept this mobile friendliness test a secret.
-Way back in 2013 Google clearly said “To improve the search experience for smartphone users and address their pain points, we plan to roll out several ranking changes in the near future that address sites that are misconfigured for smartphone users.”
+Google has not kept this mobile-friendliness test a secret.
+Way back in 2013 Google clearly said: “To improve the search experience for smartphone users and address their pain points, we plan to roll out several ranking changes in the near future that address sites that are misconfigured for smartphone users.”

 So it came as no surprise when in February 2015 Google made the following announcement: “Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
-This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
-Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices.”
+This change will affect mobile searches in all languages worldwide and will have a significant impact on our search results.
+Consequently, users will find it easier to get relevant, high-quality search results that are optimized for their devices.”

 A number of recognised sources believe that this one update to the Google algorithm will affect nearly 40% of the mobile search results worldwide, making it the most extensive change to the Google algorithm.

 Take-away: If you want to be rank well in mobile search results, you need to be as accessible as possible and Google needs to know that.